stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 There are two type of environments for each tenant:

-- mandatory environment
+- CI/CD environment
-- optional environment
+- Other environment

-## Mandatory Environments
+## CI/CD Environments

-There are two mandatory environments for tenant
+There are two CI/CD environments for tenant

 ### Build